Takeshi Kovacs: Reception

 Author Paul Di Filippo said of the character "Takeshi Kovacs has to be the worst friend you can have.
 Everyone who's affiliated with him eventually ends up slaughtered.
 His enemies die in smaller numbers than his buddies and allies.
 If you had a choice, you'd be wise to get on his bad side."

 Adaptations

 In the Netflix series Altered Carbon, Kovacs is portrayed by Joel Kinnaman (in the body of Elias Ryker) in the show's first season, Will Yun Lee (original body), Byron Mann (Takeshi's prior body), and Morgan Gao (Young Tak).
 Anthony Mackie portrays the character in a different host body for the show's second season.
 Jihae played the character as a Torch Singer in the season 2 premiere episode.
 In the spin-off animated film Altered Carbon: Resleeved, Kovacs is voiced by Tatsuhisa Suzuki and Ray Chase in Japanese and English respectively.

-The television adaptation makes several significant changes to the source material of the novels, including changing the nature of the Envoys to freedom fighters, creating a relationship between Takeshi and Quellcrist Falconer, and changing the character of Reileen Kawahara to be Takeshi's sister (amongst many).
+The television adaptation makes several significant changes to the source material of the novels, including changing the nature of the Envoys to freedom fighters, creating a relationship between Takeshi and Quellcrist Falconer, and changing the character of Reileen Kawahara to be Takeshi's sister.